campim/DSAPython/README.md

 **6. merge_sort.py :** Merge sort sorting algorithm.

+**7. counting_sort.py :** Counting sort sorting algorithm - cumulative counts of number of occurrences of each unique element in an auxiliary array  -

 LICENSING

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public